bradleytaunt/btxx.org/posts/planning-ahead.md

 Reasons why I like **NFSN**:

 * Allows for [direct, outside contributions](https://faq.nearlyfreespeech.net/section/ourservice/donations) to your account
+	* This is extremely helpful to keep the balance "topped up" while waiting for an account transfer / takeover
 * Aligns well with free speech core values (vital for an open web)
 * Online since 2002
 * Great community, helpful members in the forums